opencontainers/runc/README.md

 ## 1. Standard operations

 Just like shipping containers, Standard Containers define a set of STANDARD OPERATIONS.
 Shipping containers can be lifted, stacked, locked, loaded, unloaded and labelled.
-Similarly, Standard Containers can be started, stopped, copied, snapshotted, downloaded, uploaded and tagged.
+Similarly, Standard Containers can be created, started, and stopped using standard container tools (what this spec is about); copied and snapshotted using standard filesystem tools; and downloaded and uploaded using standard network tools.

 ## 2. Content-agnostic